Limiting beliefs can make it harder to relieve IBS

 When my doctor prescribed me antidepressants I said no, I didn’t want to go that route.
 So trust yourself!

-Even if I choose to get help or guidance, I am always in charge.
+Even if I choose to get support or guidance, I am always in charge of ME.